 - It's possible to be gifted and have special needs; many have a learning difficulty (dyslexia, dysgraphia, auditory retention problems etc or a disorder such as Asperger’s) which compounds their problems.

-- Their intellect is more advanced than their social and emotional needs.
+- Their intellect is more advanced than their social and emotional development.

 - Because their thought processes are different from their peers, they find it hard to mix and make friends..

 - They may find work in the classroom painstakingly slow but must keep their head down as they don't want to seem arrogant and precocious.